-- (a) The content of offers, the number or identity of offerors, and source selection information must be protected.
+(a) The content of offers and the number or identity of offerors must be protected.
 This information is restricted to those having a legitimate role in the offer evaluation and award processes and is disclosed only to the extent needed to evaluate the offers.

-See also: Guide, Vol. 14, § 150.20.25(a) (Prohibition on Disclosing Procurement Information). - (b) During the preaward period, only the CO, and others specifically authorized by the CO, may transmit technical or other information and conduct discussions with offerors.
-Information must not be furnished to any offeror that - either by itself or together with other information would possibly give one offeror an advantage over others.
+(b) During the preaward period, only the CO, and others specifically authorized by the CO, may transmit technical or other information and conduct discussions with offerors.
+Information must not be furnished to any offeror which by itself, or together with other information, would possibly give one offeror an advantage over others.
 However, general information that is not prejudicial to others may be furnished upon request.